-Here are some tips on how to boost your confidence by becoming more aware of how your body speaks to other people.
-Understanding how people send and receive messages with facial expressions, gestures and body movement will help you learn how to project the kind of easy confidence that people are naturally drawn to.
+Here are some tips on boosting your confidence by becoming more aware of how your body speaks to other people.
+Understanding how people send and receive messages with facial expressions, gestures, and body movements will help you learn how to project the kind of easy confidence that people are naturally drawn to.

 Using body language effectively can help add emphasis and clarity to the things you say.
-By being mindful of your body language you will be better able to match your words and thoughts with you facial expressions, gestures, and body movements.
-In turn, this can help you express and convey your sincerity, passion, and commitment to the issue you are talking about.
+By being mindful of your body language, you will be better able to match your words and thoughts with your facial expressions, gestures, and body movements.
+This can help you express and convey your sincerity, passion, and commitment to the issue you are discussing.

 Types of Body Language